Building in Peace: An Introduction To WordPress Local Development

 We’ve Also Made it Super Simple To Migrate An Existing Site!

-You can also easily migrate your existing site using our WordPress site management tool – The Hub (FYI check out Hub 2.0 Beta which was just recently released!).
+You can also easily migrate your existing site using our WordPress site management tool – The Hub.

 All you’ll need is the SFTP username and password of your existing site.
 You can typically locate these credentials via your host’s control panel.